 This is a rare condition, in the order of 1 per 100,000 of the population.
-A study from Greater Manchester and Lancashire has identified cases being more common where there is high unemployment, low income and in teenage pregnancies.
-The association with young mothers has been previously reported in Glasgow but there is still a debate as to whether maternal age is significant.
+A study from Greater Manchester and Lancashire has identified cases being more common where high unemployment, low income and teenage pregnancies exist.
+The association with young mothers has been previously reported in Glasgow.
+However, there is still a debate as to whether maternal age is significant.

 Genetics of SOD

-- Suspicions can be raised at midtrimester ultrasound scanning and the condition be diagnosed but it can also easily be missed.
+- Suspicions can be raised at mid-trimester ultrasound scanning and the condition can be diagnosed but it can also easily be missed.

 - The child may appear normal at birth or there may be problems such as poor development of male genitalia.